grayfall/pymmds/README.md

 # pyMMDS

-A Python implementation of active metric MDS.
+Extendible metric MDS in Python.
 Classic metric MDS transforms a symmetric matrix of metric distances between N objects into a set of projections in an orthonormal space.
 The method is akin to PCA, though unlike PCA it doesn't provide a straightforward way to project new objects onto the space.
 This